ballerina-platform/module-ballerina-websub/README.md

 This package provides the capability to easily implement a WebSub compliant **Subscriber Service**.

+ For more information, go to [The WebSub Module](https://ballerina.io/learn/api-docs/ballerina/websub/index.html).
 ## Issues and Projects

 Issues and Projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
 To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).